City Loft by Sherwin Williams (SW 7631) is the perfect light-toned, soft hue color that feels very warm and cozy!

 Bedroom

-City Loft in this bedroom reads as a soft pastel especially with yellow tones added by artificial light.
+City Loft in this bedroom reads much warmer (almost beige) especially with yellow tones added by artificial light.
 You can see the difference in color between the lighted areas and the shadows.

 Master Bedroom painted with City Loft SW neutral bedding bedside table and lamps